ElonVampire/DesignPatterns-3/README.md

 ![here is a command file from the composite pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Composite%20Pattern/command.JPG "here is a command file from the composite pattern")

+This is an instance of a command class.
+We can see that it inherits from the BaseChainable which allows for this to  operate within the CoR pattern we have setup for command parsing.
+It also implements the Icommand interface which is another of the previously described patterns.
+We can also see in the execute method that it fires the add group method on the repo that it has.
+In this case it is the PartyModel which implements the IParty interface seen below.

 ![here is a abstraction file from the composite pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Composite%20Pattern/abstraction.JPG "here is a abstraction file from the composite pattern")

+This is the actual component of the compostite pattern.
+This defines how the system should treat party objects.
+In our example a party class that implements this could be either a person or a group which contains people.

 ![here is a party model file from the composite pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Composite%20Pattern/partymodel.JPG "here is a party model file from the composite pattern")

+IParty is firstly implemented by PartyModel.
+I dont really need this class as all it does is act as a root for the composite structure.
+I could just make a group named root and have this as the party model that is interacted with in the commands.

 ![here is a group file from the composite pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Composite%20Pattern/group.JPG "here is a group file from the composite pattern")

+Above is the class definition for groups. we can see that it has a group name and a list of parties that can be either people or more groups.

 ![here is a member file from the composite pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Composite%20Pattern/member.JPG "here is a member file from the composite pattern")

 # Decorator